 At Neptune Ngorongoro Luxury Lodge, there is no canvas in sight.
 It has a stunning location on the rim of the ancient volcanic Ngorongoro caldera.
 This cliffside position means that this lodge enjoys some of the best views in Africa, out into the crater where the Big 5 roam.

 Room interiors are elegant, with dark wood floors, four-poster beds, chandeliers, and large verandas equipped with superbly comfortable cushioned sofas and stylish dining areas.
-Floor-to-ceiling windows showcase the breath-taking views from any position in your room.
+Floor-to-ceiling windows showcase breathtaking views from any position in your room.

 5. Kapama Southern Camp